Jamshed Bharucha: Dartmouth College

 As an academic administrator, he launched initiatives on teaching and research, as well as their integration in the form of active learning, encouraging undergraduates to get involved in research with their professors.

-After spending 2015-2016 at Harvard, Bharucha was appointed Distinguished Fellow at Dartmouth, where he taught in two departments: Education and Psychological & Brain Science.
+After spending 2015-2016 at Harvard following his time at Cooper Union, Bharucha was appointed distinguished fellow at Dartmouth, where he taught in two departments: education, and psychological & brain science.
+He then went to India; after his time at Sai University he returned to Dartmouth, where he teaches part-time and conducts research.
+He also teaches part-time online at Sai University.